<?xml version="1.0" encoding="windows-1252"?>

 <br />

-<guid isPermaLink="true">https://www.braintalkforums.org/forum/general-subjects/chit-chat/273997-belated-happy-birthday-to-houghchrst-april-15</guid>
+<guid isPermaLink="true">https://www.braintalkforums.org/forum/neurological-disorders-and-injury/multiple-sclerosis/274190-finally-dxed-after-32-years-of-undxed-neuro-symptoms-it-s-pernicious-anemia</guid>

 </item>